kritanjalijain/ML_from_Scratch/Day11_Projects/logistic_regression_student_admission_prediction/README.md

-# Day 11 - Logistic Regression Project 1
+# Logistic Regression Project 1

 ### Project Description

-In this project, I built a logistic regression model to predict each applicant's chance of admission in a university based on their results on two exams. have historical data from previous applicants that you can use as a training set for logistic regression.
+It's day 11 and in this project, I built a logistic regression model to predict each applicant's chance of admission in a university based on their results on two exams. have historical data from previous applicants that you can use as a training set for logistic regression.
 For each training example, we have the applicant's scores on two exams and the admissions decision.
 Your task is to build a classification model that estimates an applicant's probability of admission based the scores from those two exams.

 The file `studentdata.txt` contains historical data from previous applicants.
 The first column is the exam 1 score, the second column is the score of exam 2 and the third column is the the admissions decision.
 Zero indicates not admitted while one indicates admitted students.